jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 ### Distilling: Closing the Loop

-The Training and Distillation Pipeline takes the highest-ranked intelligence from the vaults and compresses it into smaller, faster Enigma models that run locally on individual machines.
-At the end of the nightly loop, the system cleans and preps the refined corpus into a dedicated training vault — the carefully curated dataset that feeds the teacher model before distillation.
+The Training and Distillation Pipeline converts the highest-ranked intelligence from the vaults into a dynamic **Mixture of Process Experts (MOPE)**: compact, step-specialized student models plus a hybrid generalist.
+At the end of the nightly loop, the system cleans and preps the refined corpus into a dedicated training vault.

-The continuously learning teacher is the capstone that integrates every subsystem at maximum intelligence.
-It is iteratively fine-tuned from the latest Synapse internal vaults every night.
-Targeted distillation then produces smaller, stronger student models optimized for verifiable solving on modest hardware.
+Targeted vector distillation then produces smaller, stronger student models optimized for verifiable solving on modest hardware.
+Each specialist is distilled directly from its step-bucketed fragments using the calibrated 5-objective Meta-RL vector, enriched by graph-mined relational context and process-gap signals from telemetry and Synapse.
+A lightweight generalist handles high-level planning or novel tasks.
+The decay algorithm keeps the active training set bounded and high-signal.

 These student models are pushed back through the intelligent operating system that orchestrates swarms, resource allocation, and global package distribution at massive scale.
 This closes the full operations-scale flywheel: better models → smarter mining and access in every run, at every scale.

 The distilled models are being designed to run on modest hardware.
 This is a deliberate choice — if the intelligence layer only benefits people with large compute budgets, the participation base stays narrow and the flywheel stalls.
 Making the models accessible means more miners can run competitive Enigma Machines, which means more fragment generation, which means richer data for the next distillation cycle.